xapi-project/xen-api/doc/content/xen-api/overview/index.md

 Now that we have a snapshot of all the VM objects' field values in the memory of our client application we can simply iterate through them and find the ones that have their "`is_a_template`" set to true.
 At this stage let's assume that our example application further iterates through the template objects and remembers the reference corresponding to the one that has its "`name_label`" set to "Debian Etch 4.0" (one of the default Linux templates supplied with XenServer).

+### Choosing a Storage Repository for the VM's disks

+As mentioned above, templates generally embody software stored on virtual disk images.
+Creating a VM from a template thus involves, in particular, creating copies of the templates' disk images that will be available for the VM to use.

+These copies need to be stored somewhere and, in Xen-API terminology, a place where **Virtual Disk Images** (VDIs) are stored is called a **Storage Repository**.

+Just as we had to list templates in order to choose one to use as a basis for the VM, we need to list the available Storage Repositories and pick one.
+We do so by calling `SR.get_all_records(session)`.

+Let's assume this call returns a non-empty list of Storage Repositories and choose one of them, whose reference is stored in `my_sr_ref`.
+This reference will be used in the next step when specifying where to store the VM's VDIs by default.

 ### Installing the VM based on a template

-Continuing through our example, we must now install a new VM based on the template we selected.
+Continuing through our example, we now wanto to install a new VM based on the template we selected.
 The installation process requires 4 API calls:

--   First we must now invoke the API call `VM.clone(session, t_ref, "my first VM")`.
+-   First we must invoke the API call `VM.clone(session, t_ref, "my first VM")`.
 This tells the server to clone the VM object referenced by `t_ref` in order to make a new VM object.
 The return value of this call is the VM reference corresponding to the newly-created VM.
 Let's call this `new_vm_ref`.

--   Next, we need to specify the UUID of the Storage Repository where the VM's disks will be instantiated.
-We have to put this in the `sr` attribute in the disk provisioning XML stored under the "`disks`" key in the `other_config` map of the newly-created VM.
+-   Next, we need to specify the UUID of the Storage Repository where the VM's disks will be stored by default.
+We do so by putting `my_sr_ref` in the `sr` attribute in the disk provisioning XML stored under the "`disks`" key in the `other_config` map of the newly-created VM.
 This field can be updated by calling its getter (`other_config <- VM.get_other_config(session, new_vm_ref)`) and then its setter (`VM.set_other_config(session, new_vm_ref, other_config)`) with the modified `other_config` map.

 -   At this stage the object referred to by `new_vm_ref` is still a template (just like the VM object referred to by `t_ref`, from which it was cloned).
 To make `new_vm_ref` into a VM object we need to call `VM.provision(session, new_vm_ref)`.
-When this call returns the `new_vm_ref` object will have had its `is_a_template` field set to false, indicating that `new_vm_ref` now refers to a regular VM ready for starting.
+When this call returns, the `new_vm_ref` object will have had its `is_a_template` field set to false, indicating that `new_vm_ref` now refers to a regular VM ready for starting.

 > **Note**
 >